guardian/gu/README.md

 PoC of a Guardian task runner, in the style of our [ergonomic but unorthodox uses of `make`](https://github.com/guardian/dotcom-rendering/blob/dc76d6b6676222d23ade13ede7282bd506470679/dotcom-rendering/makefile).

-The idea is to standardise how and where we define common project tasks, and to make tasks:
+The idea is to standardise how and where we define project tasks, and to make them:

 1. flexible to write
 2. easy to discover